-That is also true of the Article 8, Section 8.C call-in guarantee of four hours of work or pay "in a post office or facility with 200 or more man years of employment per year," and two hours in smaller facilities.
-An installation's classification (whether it has 200 or more man years of employment) does not change during the life of the Agreement regardless of whether the compliment increases or decreases.
+That is also true of the Article 8, Section 8.C call-in guarantee of four (4) hours of work or pay "in a post office or facility with 200 or more workyears of employment per year," and two (2) hours in smaller facilities.
+An installation's classification does not change during the life of the Agreement regardless of whether the complement increases or decreases.